junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 This is normal.
 But if there is a lot of blood or any pus, get medical help.

-Cleaning the Newborn Baby
+## Cleaning the Newborn Baby

 With a warm, soft, damp cloth, gently clean away any blood or fluid.

 It is better not to bathe the baby until after the cord drops off.
 Then bathe him daily in warm water, using a mild soap.

-Put the Newborn Baby to the Breast at Once
+## Put the Newborn Baby to the Breast at Once

 Place the baby at its mother’s breast as soon as the baby is born.
 If the baby breastfeeds, this will help to make the afterbirth come out sooner and to prevent or control heavy bleeding.

-Care of the Cut Cord